Merzasphor/MWSE/docs/source/types/tes3gameFile.md

 ### `maxHealth`

+*Read-only*.
 The player's maximum health, from a save game.

 **Returns**: